 ...a figure in a blue overall, with grimy hands and face, had suddenly appeared on the stairs.
-Pushing past some startled guests, the apparition had switched off a few unnecessary lights, with a murmured, 'I've got a lot of current on too - the main fuse will go' and then had rapidly disappeared.

-Uncertainty as to how to treat a woman in the laboratory seriously pervades the text, as does implicit anxiety at reconciling femininity with scientific pursuits.
-We are constantly being reminded that Ursula is young and beautiful (she does not need to do science because she cannot get a man) and her fiancé finds accompanying her into the laboratory troubling.
-He remarks that he prefers to meet Ursula in the park because she is 'less scientific, more human, more personal' - by implication more 'womanly' out of the laboratory than within it.
-Here Zangwill seems unable to easily connect femininity with science, especially active and virile experimental work in the laboratory.
+Pushing past some startled guests, the apparition had switched off a few unnecessary lights, with a murmured, 'I've got a lot of current on too - the main fuse will go' and then had rapidly disappeared.47 reminded that Ursula is young and beautiful (she does not need to do science because she cannot get a man) and her fiancé finds accompanying her into the laboratory troubling.
+He remarks that he prefers to meet Ursula in the park because she is 'less scientific, more human, more personal' - by implication more 'womanly' out of the laboratory than within it.48 Here Zangwill seems unable to easily connect femininity with science, especially active and virile experimental work in the laboratory.
 Indeed, the problem of being a proper woman and a proper scientist were echoed in newspaper reports of Hertha's science.
 When she became the first woman to give a paper before the Institution of Electrical Engineers in 1899, the event was reported widely.
 One paper reflected that readers may think Mrs Ayrton's life a puzzle and rather odd, but went on to reassure